 By creating a service level agreement, or SLA for short.

-What is an SLA, what types of SLAs exist, and what information belongs in one?
+What is an SLA, what kinds of them exist, and what information belongs in one?

 Without knowing the essential service standards and set response requirements to include, providers can get away with failing to deliver the services they promised a company.